Amusement park visits are summer staples, whether you're into massive roller coasters, shows, or carnival games.

 Georgia: Wild Adventures

-Wild Adventures in Valdosta offers visitors three parks in one — a theme park, water park, and animal park.
+Wild Adventures in Valdosta offers visitors three parks in one — a theme park, a water park, and an animal park.
 The spot boasts dozens of rides and attractions, and guests can also get up close and personal with dozens of exotic animals.

 Hawaii: Wet 'N' Wild Hawaii